 Since 2010 Christie Hinrichs has served as president and CEO of Tabitha, a non-profit, mission-centered provider of health care services for older adults, headquartered in Lincoln and serving 28 southeast Nebraska counties.
-With more than 1,200 employees, 1,500 active volunteers and countless faithful donors, Tabitha serves more than 2,500 Elders and their families every single day.
+With 1,000 employees, 1,500 active volunteers and countless faithful donors, Tabitha serves more than 2,500 Elders and their families every single day.

 Hinrichs began her career in compassion in 1993 as a Tabitha Hospice social worker before advancing to leadership roles within Tabitha Hospice and the organization’s in-home support program.
 Hinrichs then served as the Nebraska Heart Hospital’s chief operating officer and as a branch manager with Coram Healthcare.
 She returned to Tabitha in 2006 as vice president of clinical services.
 She served on Tabitha’s corporate board of directors from November 2004 through May 2006.

 Having spent the majority of her adult life in service to Elders, with a steadfast and sincere commitment to improving their quality of life, Christie has worked diligently to transform the culture of this 1,000+ employee organization through her innovative vision.
 In 2006 she introduced and began development of LIVE2Succeed—a revolutionary culture change within Tabitha that challenged employees to Love their jobs, Invite optimism, Vision success and Embrace the mission.
 Today, every clinical, operational and strategic decision is made through the lens of LIVE’s ideals.
 In 2012 LIVE2Succeed was honored with the national LeadingAge Excellence in the Workplace award.